mwpardue/old_qmk_firmware/keyboards/crkbd/c4/c4conversion.md

 If you have questions about this guide or have a unique situation and need some help, please feel free to reach out to me.
 I am Perrin on the customMK [Discord](https://discord.gg/mGTq3wRQdx) server, and the creator of the C4 is very helpful and responsive on Discord as well.
 The rest of the members on the Discord server are friendly and willing to help, too, so I'm sure you can find your answers there.

 # Notes
+<sup>1</sup>According to QMK [documentation](https://docs.qmk.fm/#/feature_split_keyboard?id=i2c-wiring) 4.7Kohm is ideal for I2C but as long as total resistance is within 2.2K-10Kohm it should work.
+4.7K and 10K resistors have been tested and found working with Bonsai C4 at time of writing.
-<sup>1</sup>If your board uses different LEDs and you are 100% certain they require 3.3v then you don't need to jumper from the Bonsai C4's (A10), instead you can use Bonsai's (B7).
+<sup>2</sup>If your board uses different LEDs and you are 100% certain they require 3.3v then you don't need to jumper from the Bonsai C4's (A10), instead you can use Bonsai's (B7).
 You will have to edit the crkbd/c4/config.h file from `define RGB_DI_PIN A10` to `B7`.
 # Credits
 None of this would be possible without the following:
 - [QMK Firmware](https://github.com/qmk/qmk_firmware), and all the developers that have contributed to build it into the firmware we have today.